Leslie A. Robertson

 About

-My recent research focuses on the existential afterlife of historical colonialism, how people from diverse cultural and social locations inhabit their histories, the imaginative resources they draw upon to speak about them, and the role of anthropology in translating and interpreting them.
-This includes attention to social projects linked to histories and territories and realized through community-generated and collaborative methodologies.
+Current projects focus on the afterlife of historical colonialism, how people from diverse cultural and social locations inhabit their histories, the resources they draw upon to speak about them, and the role of anthropology in translating and interpreting them.
+This includes thinking about ways that community-initiated, social projects are contextualizing and revising historical anthropological narratives.

 Teaching